Simply LaKita

 • Preheat oven 325 degrees F. Grease and lightly flour a bundt pan.

-• In a medium bowl, whisk together flour, cocoa powder, baking soda, and salt.
+• In a medium bowl, whisk together 3 cups all-purpose flour, ½ cup cocoa powder, 1 teaspoon baking soda, and ¼ teaspoon salt.
 Set aside.

-• Using an electric mixer, cream together the butter and sugar until light and fluffy.
+• Using an electric mixer, cream together the 1 ½ cups butter and 3 cups granulated sugar until light and fluffy.

-• Alternate adding the flour mixture and the eggs.
-Add a little flour mixture, mix, then add in an egg, mix, do this until all is combined.
+• Alternate adding the flour mixture and the 5 large eggs.
+Add a little flour mixture, mix, then add in an egg, and mix.
+Do this until all is combined.
 At this point, the batter will be very thick.

-• Add in a cup of hot water and be careful not to burn yourself The mixture may splash out, so at this point, I use a whisk.
+• Carefully add 1 cup of hot water.
+The mixture may splash out, so at this point, I use a whisk.
 The cake batter will be thin, this is normal.
 Whisk the mixture until smooth.

 • Pour into prepared bundt pan and bake at 325 degrees F. for 1 hour to 1 hour and 20 minutes, or until done and a cake tester comes out clean.